📊 Understanding HDF5

 Use Datasets for:

-• Large arrays (images, time series)
+• Large arrays (images, time series, coordinates)

 • Data you want to compress